webscopeio/supabase-modules/docs/modules/installation.md

 # Installation

 If you are starting from an example project - all types, utilities, and modules are installed by default.
-You can continue reviewing individual modules for more information about usage.
+Therefore, you can continue reviewing individual modules for more information about usage.

 ## Database TypeScript types